 Method 1.
 Windows Utility - Check and Fix the Error on the Damaged USB

-If your flash drive is not actually PHYSICALLY broken, your computer can recognize it, and your computer assigns it a drive letter, follow the methods below to check and fix the logical error.
-Theoretically speaking, the provided methods won't cause data loss.
+If your flash drive is not physically broken, your computer should recognize it and assign it a drive letter.
+In this case, follow the methods below to check and fix the logical errors on your USB.
+These methods shouldn't cause any data loss.

 Step 1: Connect the USB to your PC

-Step 2: Go to My Computer>The USB Drive.
+Step 2: Go to My Computer/This PC and then the USB Drive.

-Step 3: Right-click the USB drive and open its Properties.
+Step 3: Right-click the USB drive and select Properties.